Want to Know What I’ve Been Doing During ‘Lockdown?’

 Thankfully, here in Queensland Australia, we haven’t been as ‘locked down’ as most places so this is what I’ve been doing for the last few weeks (in no particular order) -

 Drinking too much wine.
-With no bars or restaurants open I’ve been forced to drink at home and you can bet I did, with some wine-drinking sessions starting as early as late afternoon.
+With no bars or restaurants open I’ve been forced to drink at home and you can bet I did, with some wine-drinking sessions starting as early 4 o'clock in afternoon.
 My husband Dean and I have drunk too much on some occasions but boy have we talked and laughed a lot.
 And the more we drink the funnier we get.

 Days out.
 We can’t go far but we’ve been to many places and walked on the beach, through forests, and picnicked in the park.